PallasKat/transcendental/README.md

 # README

 This repository contains a set of portable transcendental functions to be used for bit-reproducibility.
-Currently this is aimed to be integrated in the Stella library used by the Dycore and Cosmo model in the context of the CrClim project.
+Currently this is aimed to be integrated in the Stella library used by the Dycore and Cosmo model in the context of the [crClim project](http://www.c2sm.ethz.ch/research/crCLIM.html).
 This project is a joint collaboration between MeteoSchweiz and the ETHZ.

 ## Introduction

-The goal is to provide a set of transcendental function that are used regardless the compiler or the mathematical library.
-Indeed as the approximation of these functions can differ between libraries, this produces results that are not bit-reproductible.
+The goal of this repository is to provide a set of transcendental function that are used regardless the compiler or the mathematical library.
+Indeed as the approximation of these functions can differ between libraries, this produces results that are not bit-reproducible.
 Hence the provided code should be compiled for any accelerator.
 For now we propose to only support GPU accelerators (CUDA).

 The proposed implementation is written in C++ and contains the logarithm, exponential and exponentiation mathematical functions.
-For now the implementation are only for `double` values.
-But the support for `single` should be added and the set of function extended with trigonometric, inverse trigonometric and hyperbolic functions.
-These functions are required by the Cosmo model.
+For now the implementation are only for double precision (`double`) values.
+But the support for single precision (`float`) values should be added.
+Also the set of function should be extended with trigonometric, inverse trigonometric and hyperbolic functions.
+These functions are required by the [COMSO model](http://www.cosmo-model.org/).
 The current code is actually experimental and is not yet intended for production.

 ## Dependencies

 To compile the functions, a Cuda and a C++ compiler compatible with C++11 are needed (ie. nvcc 7.0.27 or g++ 4.9.3).

-Unit tests are also provided to assess the reproducibility of the computation as long with the accuracy regarding the standard mathematical C++ library.
-The tests depend on Google Test (https://github.com/google/googletest) and should be installed on the machine running the tests.
+Unit tests are provided to assess the reproducibility of the computation as long with the accuracy regarding the standard mathematical C++ library.
+The tests depend on [Google Test](https://github.com/google/googletest) framework and should be installed on the machine running the tests.
+There are two kind of tests: the ones that assess the accuracy of the implementation (i.e. versus a reference implementation like `cmath` or `cudamath`) and the ones that assess the reproducibility between our accelerated and non accelerated implementations.

+Benchmarks are also provided to measure the penalty of proposing portable transcendental functions.
+The benchmarks depend on the [Hayai](https://github.com/nickbruun/hayai) library and should be installed on the machine running the benchmarks.

 ## Compilation and execution

+This section describe how to compile and execute the tests and benchmarks.
 First the test helpers should be compiled:
 `g++ -std=c++11 -c test_tools.cpp`
 and